pboling/sanitize_email/README.md

 [email_spec](https://github.com/bmabey/email-spec) is a great gem, with awesome rspec matchers and helpers, but it has an undeclared dependency on ActionMailer.
 Sad face.

 SanitizeEmail comes with some lightweight RspecMatchers covering most of what email_spec can do.
 It will help you test email functionality.
 It is useful when you are creating a gem to handle email features, or are writing a simple Ruby script, and don't want to pull in le Rails.
-SanitizeEmail has no dependencies.
-Your Mail system just needs to conform to the `register_interceptor` API.
+SanitizeEmail has two dependencies, `mail` gem, and `version_gem`.
+Your Mail system just needs to conform to `mail` gem's `register_interceptor` API.

 ## Install Like a Boss